Afghanistan violence: Journalist Malala Maiwand shot dead along with her driver

 Her mother, also an activist, was killed by unknown gunmen five years ago, Reuters news agency reports.

-British ambassador to Afghanistan, Alison Blake condemned the killing of Maiwand on Twitter.
+British ambassador to Afghanistan, Alison Blake called for Thursday's murders to be investigated.

-"We join in expressing our condolences and condemnation of the murders of journalist Malalai Maiwand and her driver this morning #NotATarget," she wrote.
+"We join in expressing our condolences and condemnation of the murders of journalist Malala Maiwand and her driver this morning #NotATarget," she wrote.

-"We must unite to uphold #PressFreedom, their deaths must be investigated and their killers face justice for this wicked act".
+"We must unite to uphold #PressFreedom, their deaths must be investigated and their killers face justice for this wicked act."

 Journalists, activists and political figures have all been targeted in recent attacks: